mikkel32/CoolBox/README.md

 2. Ensure the Python extension is installed.
 3. Press `F5` or choose **Run > Start Debugging** to launch the app using the configuration provided in `.vscode/launch.json`.
+4. For convenience a task named **Run CoolBox in Debug** is provided.
+Open the Command Palette and run **Tasks: Run Task** then choose this task to launch the app via `./scripts/run_debug.sh`.
+5. Additional tasks are available for launching the app in Docker or Vagrant.
+   Choose **Run in Dev Container**, **Run in Vagrant VM**, or **Run in Available VM** to start the appropriate environment.
-4. Alternatively, run `./scripts/run_debug.sh` and select the **Python: Attach** configuration to connect the debugger.
+6. Alternatively, run the scripts manually and select the **Python: Attach** configuration to connect the debugger.

 ## 📁 Project Structure